jellyabd/githarry/readme.txt

 this is new branch
-reating a new branch is quick & simple.
+creating a new branch is quick and simple.